sjkoshy/api-project/README.md

 I built an RESTful API with CRUD functionality using data from https://github.com/wdifruscio/seinfeld-api/blob/master/seinfeld.js.
 You could use this API to create a trivia game, a random quote generator, or a wiki.

-The API is hosted at
+The API is hosted [here](https://seinfeld-backend-api-346bac98d725.herokuapp.com/api) on Heroku.

 Each **object** contains the following:
 - Quote